klinkby/clamdscan-rest/README.md

 When up and running just launch the Swagger UI on http://localhost:5000/swagger/index.html to start playing.

 ## Dependencies
-- A running ClamAV daemon it can connect via TCP, typically on port 3310.
+- A running ClamAV daemon to can connect via TCP, typically on port 3310.
 A docker-compose file is provided to supply this via Docker-internal network.

 ## Features
 - Slim Alpine container image (~65 MB runtime memory)